aclark4life/python-packages-doc/introduction.rst

 Step 2: Add package slot
 ------------------------

-- With the free plan, you have access to a single package slot.
-You can use this slot to select any repository in your GitHub account.
+- With the free plan, you have access to a single package slot which you can use to select any repository in your personal GitHub account an unlimited number of times.
+(However if you regularly use the service for more than a single package, and/or you need access to a GitHub organization repository you are encourated to purchase one of the `paid plans`.)

 .. image:: https://github.com/pythonpackages/pythonpackages-docs/raw/master/introduction2.png
   :class: thumbnail